What is an omphalocele?

 How is an omphalocele treated?

-In the case of a small omphalocele, an operation will be done immediately to return the organs to the abdomen and to close up the opening in the abdominal wall to prevent infection or any tissue damage.
+In the case of a small omphalocele, an operation will be done shortly after birth to return the organs to the abdomen and to close up the opening in the abdominal wall to prevent infection or any tissue damage.

-If an omphalocele is the only obvious health problem that an infant has, full recovery from it is frequently expected.
-However, since an omphalocele is often associated with other birth defects, the prognosis depends on these conditions.
-Consult your baby's physician regarding the prognosis for your baby.
+If an omphalocele is the only obvious health problem that an infant has, he or she is expected to make a full recovery from it.
+However, since an omphalocele is often associated with other birth defects, the prognosis depends on these other conditions.
+Talk to your baby's physician about the prognosis for your baby.